Adilien/hangman-game/README.md

 # hangman-game

-A simple terminal game of Hangman
+A simple terminal game of Hangman.